adamsjoe/SZ_Test/README.md

 This greatly reduces the amount of code written and improves readability.
 Only one test has been converted to this new format for now.

-It would also benefit from a chat with a PO to ensure that assumptions made are correct.
+The tests would also benefit from a chat with a PO to ensure that assumptions made are correct (role names could never duplicate, what is weight, what are the rules around weight).

 More additional testing could be done with negative scenarios (for example searching by id but passing in a String value.
 The aim here would be to ensure that informative error messages are being provided.)